-Since 1932 the city of Oaxaca de Juárez and neighboring villages have put on a show of Indigenous cultures that inspire locals and visitors alike.
+Since 1932 the city of Oaxaca de Juárez , neighboring villages and rural communities have inspired locals and visitors alike with a spectacular display of Indigenous cultures.

 The Guelaguetza is one of Mexico’s premier celebrations of music and dance with roots that date back to ancient times and in a more polished sense since 1932.
 Also known as Lunes del Cerro (“Mondays of the Hill”), this is the largest folklore festival in the Americas.

-2017 celebrations are Monday, July 17 and 24.
 The state-sponsored Guelaguetza takes place at the auditorium on Fortin Hill .
-Smaller Guelaguetzas are held in towns in the Central Valleys, including Zaachila, Cuilapam de Guerrero (near Zaachila), San Antonino Castillo Velasco (near Ocotlán de Morelos), Tlacochahuaya, Reyes and Villa de Etla.
+Smaller Guelaguetzas are held in towns in the Central Valleys, including Zaachila, Cuilapam de Guerrero (near Zaachila), San Antonino Castillo Velasco (near Ocotlán de Morelos), Tlacochahuaya, Reyes, and Villa de Etla.